-As explained more fully in the Statement of Responsibilities, the Head of Finance is responsible for the preparation of financial statements and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of Responsibilities for the Statement of Accounts, the Head of Finance is responsible for the preparation of financial statements and for being satisfied that they give a true and fair view.
 My responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland) as required by the Code of Audit Practice approved by the Accounts Commission for Scotland.
 Those standards require me to comply with the Auditing Practices Board's Ethical Standards for Auditors.